Abhinavexists/Redoc/docs/architecture.md

 ## Text Analysis and Citation Architecture

-The multi-level citation system is a core feature of Wasserstoff.
+The multi-level citation system is a core feature of Redoc.
 Here's how it works:

 ### Text Analysis Pipeline